 - Prof. Roland Thewes from the Technical University of Berlin, Germany on the development of microelectronic devices.

-- Prof. Amir Hussain from the University of Stirling, UK on the development of intelligent signal analysis tools for [e/m]Health applications.
+- Prof. Amir Hussain from the Edinburgh Napier University, UK on the development of intelligent signal analysis tools for [e/m]Health applications.

-- Prof. Michele Giugliano from the University of Antwerp, Belgium on the development of novel cloud-based neuroinformatics tools.
+- Prof. Michele Giugliano from the SISSA, Italy on the development of novel cloud-based neuroinformatics tools.

 - Prof. M. Shamim Kaiser from IIT, Jahangirnagar University, Bangladesh on the development of low cost and wireless assistive/rehabilitation devices.